WebAssembly/design/Nondeterminism.md

 WebAssembly is a [portable](Portability.md) sandboxed platform with limited, local, nondeterminism.
-  * *limited*: non-deterministic execution can only occur in a small number of well-defined cases (described below) and, in those cases, the implementation may select from a limited set of possible behaviors.
+  * *Limited*: non-deterministic execution can only occur in a small number of well-defined cases (described below) and, in those cases, the implementation may select from a limited set of possible behaviors.
-  * *local*: when non-deterministic execution occurs, the effect is local, there is no "spooky action at a distance".
+  * *Local*: when non-deterministic execution occurs, the effect is local, there is no "spooky action at a distance".

 The limited, local, non-deterministic model implies: